rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 After signing he only has to send his new signed key to all his friends or to a public server.

-GnuGP also offer the possibility to send not only encrypted messages to our friends -- because sometimes it is not a must to secure out communication --, but signed only.
+GnuPG also offer the possibility to send not only encrypted messages to our friends -- because sometimes it is not a must to secure out communication --, but signed only.
 Though the message is clear, it should be signed to confirm the authentication